smeup/ken/README.md

 ## Development

-- Check out our API information <a href="https://github.com/smeup/ken/blob/rename-package-and-repository/doc/api/index.html" target="_blank"></a>
+- <a href="https://github.com/smeup/ken/blob/rename-package-and-repository/doc/api/index.html" target="_blank">Check out our API information </a>

 ## How to use ken in your project